26 Nov The Ultimate Guide: What is Computer Forensics?

-There are few areas of crime or dispute where computer forensics cannot be applied.
-Law enforcement agencies were among the earliest and heaviest users of computer forensics – as a result they’ve often been at the forefront of developments in the field.
+There aren’t many areas of crime or civil dispute where computer forensics cannot be applied.
+Law enforcement agencies were among the earliest and most prominent users of computer forensics, and as a result, they’ve often been at the forefront of developments in the field.

-Computers can be considered a ‘scene of a crime’ – for example with hacking or denial of service attacks.
+Computers can be considered a ‘crime scene’ – for example, with hacking or denial of service attacks.
 They may hold evidence of crimes that happened elsewhere, in the form of emails, internet history, documents or other files relevant to crimes such as murder, kidnap, fraud or drug trafficking.

-A forensic computer exam can reveal more than expected
+A forensic computer exam can reveal much more than expected.

-Investigators are not only interested in the content of emails, documents and other files, but also in the metadata associated with those files.
-Records of a user’s actions may also be stored in log files and other applications on a computer, such as internet browsers.
+Computer forensic investigators are not only interested in the content of emails, documents and other files, but also in the metadata associated with those files.
+Metadata provides more information about a certain dataset, which can be revealing in its own right.
+For instance, records of a user’s actions may also be stored in log files and other applications on a computer, such as internet browsers.